On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Results

 \subsection{Dynamic simulation with inelastic rheology}

-We have shown, using pure elasticity, that the pre-stress conditions can significantly affect the assessment of the different yield criteria used to estimate the off-fault deformation.
-In the following section, we now investigate the role of the initial stress field on the dynamically triggered off-fault deformation, and the counter-impact on the seismic rupture, using different modelling strategies.
+We have shown, using \change[review]{pure}{linear} elasticity, that the pre-stress conditions can significantly affect the assessment of the different yield criteria used to estimate the off-fault deformation.
+In \remove[review]{the following} this section, we now investigate the role of the initial stress field on the dynamically triggered off-fault deformation, and \remove[review]{the counter-impact} its feedback on the seismic rupture, using different modelling strategies.